Skip to main content

 Server-side rate limiting will apply to the device you're using to work on the integration process.
 Once you can see the device on the Memfault Web App, consider enabling Server-Side Developer Mode for it on the Memfault Web App to temporarily bypass these limits.

-With the esp-idf, data can be posted anytime you are connected to the internet by calling the following code.
 We recommend running it at a periodic interval.
 If there is no new data to send, the call reduces to a no-op.
-The same logic can also be invoked via the memfault CLI with the mflt post_chunks mentioned above.
+The same function can also be invoked via the Memfault CLI with the mflt post_chunks command.

 }